stubotnik/ruby-developer-job-spec/README.md

 ## Interested?

-Please contact me - Ciaran - `carcher (at) fusioneer.com` with some info about yourself and we'll take it from there.
+Please contact me - Stu - `sgray (at) fusioneer.com` with some info about yourself and we'll take it from there.